-This climatology was derived from daily satellite sea surface temperature (SST) values, from 1985-2012, of CRW's v3.1 'CoralTemp' daily global 5km satellite SST data product.
+This climatology was derived using daily satellite sea surface temperature (SST) values, from 1985-2012, of CRW's v3.1 daily global 5km CoralTemp satellite SST data product.
 This follows CRW's currently-established methodology1 for its daily global 5km satellite coral bleaching heat stress products.
-Note that although we used data from 1985-2012 to derive the climatology, an adjustment (see below) made the resultant climatology represent the baseline (reference) time period of 1985-1990 plus 1993.
+Note that although we used data from 1985-2012 to derive the climatology, an adjustment (see below) made the resultant climatology represent the baseline (reference) time period of 1985-1990 plus 1993 only.

 The climatology was created through the following steps:

 1) We calculated the average temperature for each individual month between 1985 and 2012 for each individual satellite pixel.

 2) Next, for each calendar month, we computed both (a) an initial 28-year monthly mean climatology, and (b) the linear regression of the monthly average temperatures over the 28-year period (1985-2012) of the CoralTemp SST dataset.